joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/7151400/2026/03/27/casemiro-manchester-united-stay-transfer/

 **U.K. Police to Reinvestigate Sex Crime Allegations Against Andrew Tate**\
-`A police force in England said it would look again at 11-year-old allegations against the influencer.
+`A police force in England said it would look again at allegations against the influencer from 11 years ago.
 Mr. Tate was not charged in the case and denies any wrongdoing.`\
 https://nytimes.com/2026/03/27/world/europe/andrew-tate-assault-case-uk.html

 **Rubio Expected to Press Allies Over Strait of Hormuz at G7 Meeting**\